 Generate a probability plot.
 Use this to show the data points plotted with the beta and eta values.

-- show True if the plot is to be shown, false if otherwise - file_name the file name to be passed to matplotlib.pyplot.savefig - watermark_text the text to include on the plot as a watermark - kwargs valid matplotlib options sf (show: bool = True, file_name: str = None, watermark_text=None)
+- show True if the plot is to be shown, false if otherwise - file_name the file name to be passed to matplotlib.pyplot.savefig - kwargs valid matplotlib options

+'''

+sf (show: bool = True, file_name: str = None)

+'''

 Plot the survival function